rg76-alt/eaglercraft-all-versions/README.md

 <h1>eaglercraft all versions i could get on here</h1>

-<h2>you may download the htmls for the version you want. other versions require http server</h2>
+<h2>you may download the htmls for the version you want. other versions i couldn't get require http server</h2>

 > [!IMPORTANT]